Meet the members of the Center for Disaster Medicine (CDM) team at Massachusetts General Hospital.

 Robert Krupa serves as the Senior Program Manager for Emergency Preparedness within the Center for Disaster Medicine.
 He is active in a variety of projects related to emergency preparedness at the hospital, local, state, and regional levels.
 Robert completed his undergraduate degree at the Massachusetts Maritime Academy and holds a master’s degree in Healthcare Emergency Management from the Boston University School of Medicine.
 He maintains certification as an Emergency Medical Technician.

-Jacquelyn M. Nally, BSN, MA, RN, CEM: Program Manager
+Jacquelyn M. Nally, BSN, MA, RN, NHDP, BC: Senior Program Manager

 Subject Matter Experts

-Dr. Shenoy is Assistant Chief of the Infection Control Unit at the Massachusetts General Hospital and an Assistant Professor at Harvard Medical School.
-She is an infectious diseases physician on staff at the MGH and is board certified in infectious diseases and internal medicine.
+Dr. Shenoy is Associate Chief of the Infection Control Unit at the Massachusetts General Hospital and an Associate Professor at Harvard Medical School.
+She is an infectious diseases physician on staff at Mass General and is board certified in infectious diseases and internal medicine.
 She is additionally trained as a health economist.
 Dr. Shenoy is a principal investigator on several grants and leads an active research team evaluating the clinical, operational and economic impact of infection control strategies for multi-drug resistant organisms.

-Dr. Shenoy has a leadership role in the MGH planning and response to Ebola Virus Disease (EVD) and other special pathogens.
+Dr. Shenoy has a leadership role in Mass General planning and response to Ebola Virus Disease (EVD) and other special pathogens.
 She is responsible for development of hospital policies and procedures related to EVD and has worked closely with staff from across the institution in planning meetings, training, and drills and exercises.
-As Medical Director of the MGH Biothreats Care Unit (BCU), one of 10 federally funded special pathogens programs in the US, Dr. Shenoy is responsible for the overall operations of the MGH BCU, including the implementation of awarded grants.
+As Medical Director of Region 1 Emerging and Special Pathogens Treatment Center (RESPTC), one of 10 federally funded special pathogens programs in the U.S., Dr. Shenoy is responsible for the overall operations of the program, including the implementation of awarded grants.
 She liaises with the hospital’s Incident Management Team and Hospital Incident Command System as needed.

 Dr. Shenoy completed her undergraduate study in molecular biology at Princeton University, and received her medical degree as well as PhD in Health Policy and Economics from Harvard.
-She completed her residency in Internal Medicine, as well as a fellowship in Infectious Diseases, at MGH.
+She completed her residency in Internal Medicine, as well as a fellowship in Infectious Diseases, at Mass General.

 David King is an attending trauma surgeon at the Massachusetts General Hospital in the Division of Trauma, Emergency Surgery, and Surgical Critical Care as well as an Assistant Professor of Surgery at the Harvard Medical School.
 Dr. King has research interests in the areas of prehospital intracavitary hemorrhage control, non-invasive monitoring for trauma, trauma triage, and human athletic performance.
 He has multiple federally funded biomedical research grants.
 He has over 80 peer-reviewed publications reflecting these research interests and speaks regularly at regional, national, and international surgical conferences.
 He is on the editorial board of several peer-reviewed journals and is a regular reviewer for all the major trauma and surgical journals.
 He also serves as a grant reviewer for the Department of Defense and the National Institutes of Health.
 Dr. King has deployed as a combat surgeon to Iraq and Afghanistan with U.S. Army Forward Surgical Teams.
 He also deployed to Haiti following the earthquake on a medical humanitarian relief mission with a Combat Support Hospital.